sickozell/SickoCV/README.md

 - In FlipFLop and ToggleGate function types the output will consist in a 'fixed' AR envelope
 - When a fade time is set, the module will act as an envelope generator, so if a function activation is detected during a fade, the function will restart immediately (not like a function generator)
 - On SwitcherSt module the function type is detected on Left channel sockets, so don't use Right channels without Left ones.

+## Toggler / Toggler Compact
+### Stereo signal toggle switch router, with VCA and ASR envelope generator, in regular and compact form factor
+#### - Description:
+- Toggled VCA with builtin ASR envelope generator
+- Toggled ASR envelope generator
+- mute/unmute CVs or mono/stereo AUDIO signals according to an ASR envelope activated by a Gate or Toggle Triggers
+#### - Detailed instructions:
+**TOGGLE MODE**

+On receiving a trigger on TRIG input, it will send the L+(R) inputs to L+(R) outputs and set the GATE output to high.
+On next trigger it will interrupt L+(R) outputs and set the GATE output to low.

+Attack, Sustain and Release knobs set the envelope of the routed signal.

+A, S, R CVinputs are added to respective knob values.

+If L or (R) inputs are not connected, L and (R) outputs will provide just the envelope, so a mono signal can be connected to L input to route it to L output and nothing connected to (R) input to have the envelope on (R) output.

+A trigger on RESET input will reset the toggle state.

+**GATE MODE**

+The same of toggle mode, but the signals will be routed only while GATE input is in a high state.

+NOTE: If a new GATE or Toggle TRIGGER is detected on Attack or Release phases, the envelope ramp will immediately restart from the reached point, as a regular envelope generator and not like a function generator.
+NOTE2: input trigger and gate threshold is +1v.

+**SPECIAL BEHAVIORS**

+If Attack is set to 0 (and release is set greater than 0) and a new GATE or Toggle TRIGGER is detected before Release phase has ended, the next Release phase will start from the previous reached release point.

+If Release is set to 0 (and attack is set greater than 0) and a new GATE or Toggle TRIGGER is detected before Attack phase has ended, the next Attack phase will start from the previous reached Attack point.

+These behaviors are more understandable connecting a scope on the output.

 ## Credits